 The film “The Aviator” (directed by Martin Scorsese) starring Leonardo DiCaprio has been released throughout the country.
 Hollywood is about to enter the season for each film award, but the movie is already a hot topic and has been nominated.

-“The Aviator” is a work that describes the average life of the real person Howard Hughes (1905-1976).
-Howard Hughes may not be familiar in Japan, but he is well known in his hometown of Los Angeles because he had his own building and an exclusive airstrip on the vast grounds of Playa Vista near the Los Angeles airport.
+“The Aviator” is a word that describes the average life of the real person Howard Hughes (1905-1976).
+Howard Hughes may not be familiar with Japan, but he is well known in his hometown of Los Angeles because he had his own building and an exclusive airstrip on the vast grounds of Playa Vista near the Los Angeles airport.
 Angels Howard Hughes is a young man who inherited the Hughes Tool from his parents and a wealthy man who inherited the legacy from him.
 He returned to Hollywood and did various jobs.
 Also, I loved airplanes, so I started an airplane production company by myself.

 He was an “airplane bastard” who flew with a joystick and designed his own airplane for him.
 Also, he was a playboy who approached a famous actress.